pop123-ux/AlexNet-from-scratch/README.md

 # AlexNet-from-scratch in PyTorch
 ![Architecture Image](IMAGES/alexNet-architecture.png)

-My working in-depth implementation of Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton's former state-of-the-art convolutional neural network.
-This is the second project from the Visual Scrambling series in which I reimplement from scratch the most influential classic architectures and ending with a unique visual model design written and designed by me.
+My working in-depth reimplementation of Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton's former state-of-the-art convolutional neural network.
+This is the 2nd project from the **Visual Scrambling** series in which I go through the most influential classic architectures, ending with a unique visual model design written and designed by me.

 Developed in 2012 and originally written in CUDA and C++, it won the **ImageNet Large Scale Visual Recognition Challenge** with an error rate of **15.3%**.